Components -> Vitamins -> Water soluble vitamins

-Niacin, preformed, includes both nicotinic acid and nicotinamide, which are forms of vitamin B3.
-It is important for the proper function of fats and sugars in the body and helps maintain healthy cells.
+Niacin is a term that includes both nicotinic acid and nicotinamide, which are forms of vitamin B3.
+It is important for the proper metabolism of fats and sugars in the body and helps maintain healthy cells.

-Niacin, preformed (nicotinic acid + nicotinamide), also known as vitamin B3, plays a crucial role in energy metabolism, DNA repair, and cell signaling.
+Niacin, also known as vitamin B3, plays a crucial role in energy metabolism, DNA repair, and cell signaling.
 It helps convert food into energy, supports proper nervous system function, and promotes healthy skin.
-Additionally, niacin has been found to have potential benefits for cardiovascular health and may help lower cholesterol levels.
+Additionally, niacin also has antioxidant properties.

-The recommended daily allowance (RDA) for niacin is 16 mg for adult men, 14 mg for adult women, 18 mg for pregnant women, and 17 mg for breastfeeding women.
+The recommended daily intake for niacin is 16 mg for adult men, 14 mg for adult women, and 18 mg for pregnant women.
 It's important to consult with a healthcare professional to determine your specific niacin needs based on factors like age, gender, and overall health.

-Consuming excessive amounts of preformed niacin (nicotinic acid and nicotinamide) can lead to niacin toxicity, resulting in symptoms such as flushing, itching, liver damage, and gastrointestinal issues.
+Consuming excessive amounts of preformed niacin can lead to niacin toxicity, resulting in symptoms such as flushing, itching, liver damage, and gastrointestinal issues.
 It is important to avoid excessive intake of niacin supplements without healthcare professional guidance to prevent adverse health effects.

-Yes, consuming very high doses of preformed niacin (nicotinic acid and nicotinamide) from supplements can lead to potential side effects such as flushing, itching, and liver damage.
+Yes, consuming very high doses of preformed niacin from supplements can lead to potential side effects such as flushing, itching, and even liver damage.
 It's important to always follow the recommended daily allowance and talk to a healthcare professional before taking high doses of niacin supplements.

 or